Deadpikle/SimpleInventory/README.md

 SimpleInventory is a small Windows 7+ WPF software application to manage small inventories/stores where items are purchased on a regular basis.
 It runs on the .NET 4.7.1 framework and uses a SQLite database for data storage.
 SimpleInventory was built for a small school in Mondulkiri, Cambodia for use in the school store.
 Because of the school's location, Riel is the default currency, and A4 is the default paper size.

+SimpleInventory can be edited in Visual Studio 2017+.

 Feature set:

 * Multiple users, each of which can be set with different permissions for the different software features available